Faith and Fear

 And boy, does it come - with a vengeance.

-There will often be moments of peace in the middle of the fear.
-It's at those times I feel very proud of myself and how I've figured out how to keep calm in the midst of a storm.
+There will be moments of peace in the middle of this fear.
+At those times I feel proud of myself and how I've managed to keep calm in the midst of a storm.

-To my credit, I guess, age and experience have given me a little more resiliency lately.
+To my credit, I assume age and experience have given me a little more resiliency.
 I've seen God work in my life enough times to occasionally be able to draw from that history and apply it to what I'm dealing with at the moment.

 During my teenage years, I was diagnosed with generalized anxiety disorder (GAD) as well as panic disorder.
-I went through a period of about a year when I was practically agoraphobic and only left my house for work (a necessity) and church (because it was one place where I felt peace).
+I went through a period of about a year when I was agoraphobic and only left my house for work (a necessity) and church (because it was the one place outside of home where I felt safe).

-It doesn't make it any easier to bear whenever it comes back with a vengeance.
+It doesn't make it any easier to cope whenever it does return - with a vengeance.

-Today I got some medical bills that I thought had been taken care of.
-Right now my husband is out of work and I'm trying to make up the slack - but I'm simply not able to because I've been sick and have a lot of family issues I'm taking care of.
+For instance, today I received some medical bills that I thought had been taken care of.
+At the moment, my husband is out of work and I'm trying to make up the slack - but haven't been able to because of being sick myself while also taking care of a lot of family issues.

 I'm scared - and to add to that, I'm ashamed I'm scared.

-I've seen God do so much through my life with my finances.
+After all, I've seen God do so much in my life with my finances.

 So then why, when I see a few bills, does my heart jump into my throat and I start feeling sick to my stomach?
-(I guess the stomach issues could be because of all of the physical illnesses I deal with - but I digress.)
+(I guess the stomach issues could be due to physical illnesses I deal with - but I digress.)

 I want so much to have faith.
 I can't even say that I've never seen God work in this way.
-He has, many times.
+He has, many times - in my own life.

 But...